-The nineteenth century saw the growth of batch processing systems.
+The nineteenth-century saw the growth of batch processing systems.
 Punched cards were used to feed data into the system by human operators.
 These cards had holes and light was shone on them; wherever the light passed through amounted to a one else a zero.
-In our age of seamless computer interaction, such cumbersome, time-consuming error-prone methods to execute code seems primitive to say the least.
+In our age of seamless computer interaction, such cumbersome, time-consuming error-prone methods to execute code seem primitive, to say the least.
 Over time, the very friendly GUI cropped up.
 Xerox Star was the first workstation to sport a commercial GUI OS complete with a desktop and bit-mapped screen.

 The present –

 Enter the era of smart phones.
 Within a few inches lies immense computing power.
 One can place calls, make notes or carry on long, almost human conversations with virtual assistants like Siri, Cortana, Google Assistant, Alexa, or Bixby using voice recognition technology.
 The spoken word is converted to a sequence of zeroes and ones by an ADC.
 This is then subdivided into segments as short as a few hundredths of a second.
 They are matched with what is called phonemes, the smallest element of a language.
 Complex statistical models are now examined to find out the context of the spoken word.